April 10, 2018 Tuesday – Sandakan to Kinabatangan, East Sabah, Malaysia

 April 11, 2018 Wednesday – Kinabatangan in East Sabah, Malaysia

 We leave the lodge by boat at 6:30AM for a 2.5 hour trip along the Kinabatangan River.
 We spot a beautiful Stork-billed Kingfisher soon after we leave the dock.
 Unlike yesterday evening, today I have my full camera kit with me for the boat trip, I take some good photos of a female Proboscis monkey with a baby in a tree, some Hornbills, a Black and Red Broadbill, a male Blue-eared Kingfisher, a Chestnut-breasted Malkoha, an Oriental Darter, some Silver Langur monkeys, a Wrinkled Hornbill, and a small Monitor Lizard.
 This is my most productive day for wildlife photography!

-On the afternoon boat trip, we go up a tributary of the main river, where we spot: a Stork-billed Kingfisher, male Blue-eared Kingfisher, a large group of Long-tailed Macaque monkeys, a small group of Silver Lemur monkeys, a Roller Broadbill (aka Dollar Bird), a Wrinkled Hornbill, a Monitor Lizard (about a half metre long), and an Oriental Darter bird.
+On the afternoon boat trip, we go up a tributary of the main river, where we spot: a Stork-billed Kingfisher, a Roller Broadbill (aka Dollar Bird), and an Oriental Darter bird.
 We see a couple of wildlife bridges built by the government wildlife service to help the Orangutans cross the river channel (since they don’t swim).
 Our guide tells us the wildlife bridges are mainly used by the monkeys.

 I skip the night cruise, since photography is pretty well out of the question, and I really don’t want to be bitten by bugs, pick up any leeches, or attempt to photograph bugs by flashlight.

 April 12, 2018 Thursday – Kinabatangan to Sandakan in East Sabah, Malaysia